Billing Procedures

 If money you receive from awards, grants, scholarships, and loans exceeds the amount you are being charged on your e-bill, the bursar authorizes direct deposit or a refund check.

 The message “Refund/Stipend Generated” will appear on your e-bill.
-Checks can be picked up by students at the Office of the Bursar.
+Checks can be picked up by students at the Office of the Bursar after 7 business days from the refund notification.

 When you receive a refund check, look at your e-bill carefully.
 Be sure that the e-bill reflects all charges for which you are receiving aid, as well as anticipated adjustments in Cornell aid.
 If, for example, you have not yet been billed for dining and your aid is supposed to pay for dining, your refund check will contain money that should be used to pay for your dining once the charge appears on your e-bill.
 You cannot subsequently receive additional financial aid to cover that charge.